brandcom/silverstripe-webp/README.md

 $MyImage.Picture
 ```

-This will be enough to output a `<picture>` with standars configuration.
+This will be enough to output a `<picture>` with standard configuration.

 ### Api methods